-Emaar Entertainment Attractions Achieve Ibcces Certified Autism Centertm Designation
+Emaar Entertainment Attractions Achieve IBCCES Certified Autism Centertm Designation

 (MENAFN- EIN Presswire)

-Dubai Aquarium & Underwater Zoo, KidZania, Adventure Park, Dubai Ice Rink and Play DXB are paving the Way for Accessibility in Dubai's City-Wide Initiative.
-This collaboration represents a substantial step forward in Dubai and the region to ensure that autistic individuals and other people of determination can feel understood and welcomed...” - Myron Pincomb, Board Chairman of IBCCES
+Dubai Aquarium & Underwater Zoo, KidZania, Adventure Park, Dubai Ice Rink and Play DXBHelp Pave the Way for Accessibility in Dubai's City-Wide Initiative Achieving autism certification for six of our esteemed attractions emphasizes our commitment to inclusivity and resonates deeply with our ethos of 'Entertainment for Everyone'.” - Emaar Entertainment

 A spokesperson from Emaar Entertainment (L.L.C) said, "At Emaar Entertainment, we continually seek to redefine the boundaries of entertainment and leisure, ensuring every experience is inclusive, immersive, and memorable.
 Achieving autism certification for six of our esteemed attractions emphasizes our commitment to inclusivity and resonates deeply with our ethos of 'Entertainment for Everyone'.
 We are elated to collaborate with IBCCES, leading the way in the region towards fostering environments where all guests feel understood and cherished.
 This significant milestone is not only a testament to our dedication but also aligns seamlessly with Dubai's vision to be an epitome of inclusivity.
 As part of the broader initiative by Dubai's Department of Economy and Tourism, we are proud contributors in shaping a tourism landscape that truly welcomes all."